 THREE.
 Google AI’s principles came out the other day stating they won’t engage in: “Technologies that cause or are likely to cause overall harm.

 Where there is a material risk of harm, we will proceed only where we believe that the benefits substantially outweigh the risks, and will incorporate appropriate safety constraints” (my italics).

 While this might sound positive it leaves much to be desired.
 For starters: What is harm?
 Who decides?
-The very problem at the heart of injustice is that those who are subjected to power structures are not believed, are not heard, are dismissed and experience violence by those who benefit from the very same power structures.
+The very problem at the heart of injustice is that those who are subjected to power structures are not believed, are not heard, are dismissed, and experience violence by those who benefit from the very same power structures.
 I am calling this the paradox of power (and privilege).
-Which is to say that the very people who have the power to take action to end injustice (many of whom are those programming our machines) are precisely those who because of their positionality are:
+This is to say that the very people who have the power to take action to end injustice (many of whom are those programming our machines) are precisely those who because of their positionality are:

 - oblivious to the other side of their experience

 - invested in the status quo because it serves them

 - have been implicitly and explicitly trained to preserve their position

 And so have been, in a way, programmed to use their power to maintain it.

 One approach to limiting harm (whatever it may be) is to outline the “risks” or probabilities of harm from a particular tool.
 This is an example of a document doing so for a sentencing tool being trialed in Pennsylvania.
 However, when “risks” of harm are raised, we know that one tool of perpetuating oppression is to either justify or excuse them, which leaves the harmful impact in place.
 To counter this pattern of behaviors, we require those with structural power to be invested in generating outcomes of equity and justice.